Skip to main content

 Smita Sharma has photographed and interviewed more than 50 young survivors of sex and domestic trafficking in Bangladesh, Nepal and India.
 She has also interviewed traffickers to understand the methods they use to psychologically manipulate and trap vulnerable girls.
 Her direct intervention also led to the rescue of a 17-year-old girl from the red-light districts of Pune in India.

-We Cry in Silence with Sharma’s photographs and the testimonies of these victims and survivors will be published in a photo book by the FotoEvidence Association and distributed to schools and libraries in India to create permanent evidence and raise awareness.
-The book and an accompanying newsprint zine will also be made available to local law enforcement agencies, with the goal of sensitizing them to the dangers young women face and the methods traffickers use to psychologically manipulate and trap vulnerable girls.
+We Cry in Silence with Sharma’s photographs and the testimonies of these victims and survivors is published by the FotoEvidence Association and has been distributed to schools and libraries in India to create permanent evidence and raise awareness.
+The book and an accompanying newsprint zine was also made available to local law enforcement agencies, with the goal of sensitizing them to the dangers young women face and the methods traffickers use to psychologically manipulate and trap vulnerable girls.

 A photograph of S., 16, from police files.
 S. has been missing from her village in West Bengal since 2013.
 She called up her father in 2016, three years after her disappearance to inform that she was being held up as a sex slave by Kashmiri militants at Uri region from where she had managed to escape and call from a public telephone booth.
 The police tried to trace her from that location but couldn’t find her.
 Her family still hopes she will return home one day.